The Common Blue Butterfly (Polyommatus icarus) is an insect in the Lycaenidae family of blue butterflies.

 The life cycle is egg, larva (caterpillar), chrysalis, and adult.
 The female has an ovipositor, which she uses to lay eggs on leaves.
 The eggs hatch after about 8-14 days into caterpillars that feed on leaves.
 The caterpillar forms a casing called a chrysalis.
-When the adult butterfly emerges from the chrysalis after about 14 days, they feed on plant nectar with their proboscis.
+When the adult butterfly emerges from the chrysalis after about 14 days, it feeds on plant nectar with its proboscis.

 The adult butterfly is seen from May to October.